 Anders Engebretsen (NO) – Ann-Jette Caron (DK)

-  We had our first kick-off seminar with 8 mentees and 8 mentors in September 2022 and will finish up with a wrap-up seminar in August 2023.
+We had our first kick-off seminar with 8 mentees and 8 mentors in September 2022 and finished with a wrap-up seminar in August 2023.

 The mentees and mentors for this first cycle are:

 Julianna Vidarsdottir (S) – Ragnheidur Skuladottir (IS)

 Vár Bech Árting (FO)- Anne Holck Ekenes (N)

 Working for Copenhagen International Theatre, Jens Christian was project coordinator for the international showcase for performing arts firstname.lastname@example.org in Denmark in 2009.